intel-lab-lkp/linux/Documentation/dev-tools/container.rst

 It's entirely up to the user to choose which image to use and the ``CMD`` arguments are passed directly as an arbitrary command line to run in the container.
-The tool will take care of mounting the source tree as the current working directory and adjust the user and group id as needed.
+The tool will take care of mounting the source tree as the current working directory and adjust the user and group ID as needed.

 The container image which would typically include a compiler toolchain is provided by the user and selected via the ``-i`` option.
 The container runtime